 Use items, or technology that is designed to slow down a threat.
 A simple rubber doorstop can add precious seconds to your ability to respond appropriately.

 When you think you have no other option, respond with the appropriate level of action.

-Remember, physical confrontation of things such as money, computers and other home items may not be worth the effort and trouble.
+Remember, physical confrontation of things such as money, computers, and other home items may not be worth the effort and trouble.

 Confronting the threat, if it’s a person, is not always the best course of action.
-If you do confront a person, try to pre-plan that your most precious assets, family members, heirlooms, etc., are behind you and your defensive measures.
+If you do face a person, try to pre-plan that your most precious assets, family members, heirlooms, etc., are behind you and your defensive measures.

 When confronting a threat, never forget you could be liable both legally and civilly for your actions.
-That means you could be on the hook for paying the bad guy millions of dollars and going to jail.
+That means you could be on the hook for paying the wrong guy millions of dollars and going to jail.
 Remember, when the bullet leaves the barrel you own it and all of the consequences that go with it.